-The University of Wisconsin–Madison has a long and proud history of affirming academic freedom.
-The memorial of the Class of 1910, a bronze plaque on the front of Bascom Hall, eloquently reminds students, faculty, staff, and visitors of the University’s commitment to this ideal:
+UW–Madison has a long and proud history of affirming academic freedom.
+The memorial of the Class of 1910, a bronze plaque on the front of Bascom Hall, eloquently reminds students, faculty, staff, and visitors of the university’s commitment to this ideal:

 What may be the limitations which trammel inquiry elsewhere, we believe that the great State University of Wisconsin should ever encourage that continual and fearless sifting and winnowing by which alone the truth can be found.